G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Experiments

 \subsubsection{Datset}

 As presented in Table \ref{tab:dataset_info}, we conduct experiments on three public and one self-collected multi-session dataset, namely Campus-MS. The KITTI-10m registration set, widely utilized for the evaluation of LiDAR-based global registration techniques \cite{choy2020deep, bai2021pointdsc, zhang20233d}, is formed by sampling consecutive frames at 10-meter intervals from sequences 08, 09, and 10 of the KITTI odometry dataset.
 However, this dataset's concentrated distribution of relative poses between the two point cloud frames may not comprehensively assess the true performance of global registration.
-Furthermore, the temporal adjacency of these frames introduces a challenge in accurately assessing the impact of environmental variations on point cloud registration.

 To address this constraint, we adopt a strategy of sampling registration pairs from revisited locations, a testing approach commonly utilized in re-localization and loop closing scenarios.
-This approach yields a broader distribution of poses and more pronounced disparities in point cloud data.
-Furthermore, for any two registration pairs denoted as $(P_1, Q_1)$ and $(P_2, Q_2)$, we ensure that the translation between $P_1$ and $P_2$, as well as the separation between $Q_1$ and $Q_2$, remains within a threshold of 2 meters.
-This downsampling procedure is subsequently applied to the registration set to reduce the overall test size.
-Finally, we leverage the point-to-plane Iterative Closest Point (ICP) algorithm to refine the relative pose estimation of each registration pair within the set, thus generating ground truth pose for the following evaluation sections.
+This approach yields a broader distribution of poses and more pronounced disparities in point cloud data as shown in Figure \ref{figure:dataset_info}.
+The translation-based down-sampling is also employed to decrease the test set size, while ICP is utilized to refine the ground truth.

-The strategy outlined above is implemented to process three distinct publicly accessible datasets, culminating in the establishment of KITTI-LC \cite{geiger2012we}, KITTI360-LC \cite{liao2022kitti}, and Apollo-LC \cite{lu2019deepvcp} (LC indicates loop closing).
-These datasets encompass a diverse spectrum of scenarios encountered within the realm of autonomous navigation, encompassing urban downtown locations, highways, overpasses, and suburban environments.
+The strategy outlined above is implemented to process three publicly accessible datasets, including KITTI-LC \cite{geiger2012we}, KITTI360-LC \cite{liao2022kitti}, and Apollo-LC \cite{lu2019deepvcp} (LC means loop closing).
+The datasets cover a wide range of scenarios pertinent to autonomous navigation, including urban centers, highways, overpasses, and suburban areas.
 We have ensured the public availability of the code used to generate this benchmark dataset, with the intention of benefiting the wider community~\footnote{\href{https://github.com/HKUST-Aerial-Robotics/LiDAR-Registration-Benchmark}{https://github.com/HKUST-Aerial-Robotics/LiDAR-Registration-Benchmark}}.
 The self-collected Campus-MS dataset will be introduced in detail in Section~\ref{sec:real-world}.